AaronHevia/Python_Practice/README.md

 ## Project 13:  Higher or Lower Game
 Game which lets the user guess which person has more followers than another then continue until they have guessed wrong.  **Input Validation not yet implemented.
 Future iterations may attempt to connect to an API to feed people and follower numbers.**

+## Project 14:  Coffee Vending Machine
+Program which represents a coffee vending machine.
+Price will fluctuate depending on ingredients and type of coffee.